prestia/mediumtonys/_posts/2023-9-3-beat-faqs.md

 ![Chart of recommended oil weights by outside temperature.](assets/img/beat-faqs/oil-chart.jpg)

-The part number for the oil filter is #15400-PLM-A02 and should be pretty widely available in the U.S. Honda recommends replacement every 20,000 km (≈12,500 mi).
+The part number for the oil filter is #15400-PLM-A02 and should be pretty widely available in the U.S. because it was used on other period Hondas.
+Honda recommends replacement every 20,000 km (≈12,500 mi).

 ### Transmission oil